-If you have over $5,000 invested in your 401(k), the majority of Frontenac, MO companies permit you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), the majority of Frontenac, MO companies allow you to keep your accrued savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
 Many employees in Frontenac, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
 In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
-Additionally, federal law dictates that 401(k)s creditors cannot make claims against 401(k)s. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to roll over the funds any time you’d like.
+Additionally, per federal law, 401(k)s are generally protected against claims by creditors. keeping your assets in your original 401(k) frees you from having to make rushed decisions about where to place your money, and you’re still free to roll over the funds any time you’d like.

-However, it is important to note that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an impact on your retirement planning.
+However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an impact on your retirement planning.
 After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
 It can also be complicated to manage several different retirement plans.
-Withdrawal options can be limited and have large federal withholding requirements.
+Withdrawal options can be limited and large amounts of your money will be withheld.
 You would not be able to take out a 401(k) loan.
-Correct Capital can help you choose whether you should stay with your old 401(k) or not.
+Correct Capital can help you decide if sticking with your old 401(k) is the best option for you.

 2. Roll over your 401(k) to your new employer.

-If your new position in Frontenac, MO also offers a 401(k), most employers will let you roll over your 401(k) savings to their plan.
-This might be the best option if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, guidance, or loan options.
+If your new position in Frontenac, MO also offers a 401(k), most employers will allow you to roll over your 401(k) savings to their plan.
+This might be the best option if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, advice, or loan options.
 Also, required minimum distributions may be delayed even after you turn 72 if you are still working.

 3. Open a Rollover IRA.

 IRA stands for Individual Retirement Account.
-A Rollover IRA is an account opened to move savings from a formeremployer’s 401(k).
-If you already have an IRA, you can consider moving the savings there for your 401(k) rollover.
+A Rollover IRA is an account opened to move money from an oldemployer’s 401(k).
+If you already have an IRA, you can consider moving the money there for your 401(k) rollover.
 Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
 This way, the tax status of your previous contributions stays the same.

 Contributions made to a Traditional IRA are considered to be pre-tax money and may be tax-deductible.
 Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
 After turning 72, you will be required to take out required minimum distributions regardless of your status in the workforce.

-Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit until the money is withdrawn.
+Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit at the time the contributions are made.
 The benefit is that the money grows tax-free.
-Money you contributed to a Roth 401(k) account is typically rolled into a Roth IRA.
-At any time you can access the money you’ve invested without having to pay taxes, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
-Unlike Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.
+Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
+At any time you can withdraw the money you’ve invested without having to pay taxes, and you will not pay taxes on your earnings if you are 59 ½ years old and wait at least 5 years to withdraw any funds.
+Different from Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

-You can open an IRA with many banks or any brokerage firm in Frontenac, MO, however many come with varying fees or other expenses.
-Our team of financial advisors at Correct Capital will help you find the best choice for you.
+You can start an IRA account with many banks or any brokerage firm in Frontenac, MO, however many of them vary when it comes to fees or other expenses.
+Our team of financial advisors at Correct Capital will help you find the best fit for you.

 4. Cash Out.

-This last option is typically not advisable unless you are in desperate need of money now.
-You will be subjected to a 20% federal withholding rate, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
-This might result in a large amount of your savings going towards taxes and not into your back account.
+This last option is seldom advisable unless you are in desperate need of money now.
+You will be subjected to a 20% federal tax, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
+This could potentially result in a large amount of your savings going towards taxes and not into your back account.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
 Therefore, a 401(k) rollover is preferable if you do not need the money in the account immediately.